-Let a legal team with more than 90 years of combined experience be your voice in Maryville, Sevierville, Clinton, Lenoir City and Loudon
+Let Knoxville’s premier legal team be your voice in Maryville, Sevierville, Clinton, Lenoir City, and Loudon

 What is a catastrophic injury?

 A catastrophic injury is a life-altering one – the type of injury that flips your world upside down, usually on a permanent basis.
-They might require a lifetime of care, multiple surgeries or medical treatments, daily medication for the rest of your life, od the use of adaptive technologies: wheelchair ramps, prosthetic limbs, breathing tubes, etc. Our lawyers have the resources, skills and experience to help clients who have sustained:
+It might require a lifetime of care, multiple surgeries or medical treatments, daily medication for the rest of your life, or the use of adaptive technologies: wheelchair ramps, prosthetic limbs, breathing tubes, etc. Our lawyers have the resources, skills, and experience to help clients who have sustained: